JudahRockLuberto/high-z_template_set/README.md

-# ARES and SEDs, a tutorial.
+# A High-z Template Set for EAZY, a tutorial.

 Welcome.
 Here are the Luberto et al. templates for SED fitting with EAZY.
 The details of them are explained in the paper!